 Advanced or Alternative Degree Options?

-So far, Criminal Justice and Law have not lent themselves well to alternative educational methods; because of how regimented and regulated the field is (being closely tied to government and the public sector), traditional educational systems still rule.
+So far, Criminal Justice and Law have not lent themselves well to alternative educational methods; because of how regimented and regulated the field is (being closely tied to government and the public sector), traditional educational systems still rule, especially for law enforcement officers.

 However, many colleges and universities do award graduate certificates in criminal justice, or in specializations like cybersecurity or forensics.
 These shorter programs can offer a working professional some useful credentialing, particularly for those who are already in the criminal justice field and only want to add a specialization that will help them on the job market.
 Usually a few months to one year, graduate certificates can often be as useful for promotion and advancement as a full master’s degree.